 Uniform & laundry

-Weekly allowance if staff maintain their own uniforms
+Weekly allowance if staff maintain their own uniforms.

 Tools & equipment

-For employees who provide their own tools
+For employees who provide their own tools.

 Travel & vehicle

-Per-kilometre rate for work-related travel
+Per-kilometre rate for work-related travel.

 Meal allowances

-When overtime exceeds certain thresholds
+When overtime exceeds certain thresholds.

 First aid

-For appointed first aid officers with certification
+For appointed first aid officers with certification.

 Higher duties

-When temporarily working at a higher level
+When temporarily working at a higher level.

 How to check which award applies

-Determining the correct award isn't always straightforward.
+Determining the correct award isn’t always straightforward.
 The award that applies to an employee depends on the industry their employer operates in and the type of work the employee performs.
 Some businesses may be covered by multiple awards if they have employees performing different types of work.
+Our guide to finding which award applies walks through the assessment step by step.

 Here’s a step-by-step approach to checking award coverage:

-- Use Fair Work's Pay and Conditions Tool (PACT): This free online tool at calculate.fairwork.gov.au walks you through a series of questions to help identify the correct award for your employees.
-It's the best starting point for most businesses.
+- Use Fair Work’s Pay and Conditions Tool (PACT): This free online tool at www.fairwork.gov.au/pay-and-wages/pay-calculator walks you through a series of questions to help identify the correct award for your employees.
+It’s the best starting point for most businesses.

 - Consider your business’s primary purpose: Awards typically apply based on the main activity of the business.
 A hotel that also has a restaurant would likely fall under the Hospitality Award rather than the Restaurant Award because accommodation is the primary business.